It’s the time of year for chicken soup!

 Recipe for chicken white bean soup with ginger & chilli:

-4 cups low sodium, hot chicken stock (I use vegan, natural stock cubes)
+4 cups low sodium, hot chicken stock (I use vegan, natural liquid stock or cubes)

 2 organic, skinless, boneless, whole chicken breasts, trimmed (around 450-500g)